 Safety: Systems That Reduce Risk

-MARR-certified homes follow property and life-safety checks, maintain emergency and overdose response plans, and document incident reporting.
-These procedures are built into NARR’s safety and operations domains, which are part of what reviewers verify during certification and renewal.
+MARR-certified homes follow property and life-safety checks, maintain emergency and overdose-response plans, and document incident reporting.
+These procedures are built into the NARR safety and operations domains that reviewers verify during certification and renewal.
 Residents benefit from predictable standards rather than improvised policies.

 Accountability: Clear Rules and Fair Processes

-Certification requires written house rules, alcohol- and drug-free expectations, regular recovery activities, and consistent consequences for violations.
-It also requires access to a grievance process, so residents can raise concerns without risking retaliation.
+Certification requires written house rules, substance-free expectations, regular recovery activities, and consistent consequences for violations.
+It also requires access to a grievance process, so residents can raise concerns without fear of retaliation.
 This structure supports personal responsibility while keeping the living environment stable for everyone.

 Community: Peer Support That Actually Works

 Recovery housing works best when people practice sobriety together.
 Certified residences foster peer meetings, service opportunities, and house roles that build connection and accountability.
-ENSO’s houses emphasize this community model, and our blog outlines how recovery residences differ from independent living for people still building recovery capital.
-Read Recovery Residence vs. Independent Living for practical guidance.
+Enso’s houses emphasize this community model, pairing housing with the clinical care that helps people build lasting recovery capital.

 How to Verify a Home Is Certified

-You can ask the operator for their MARR certificate and renewal date, then confirm directly with MARR.
-Certified homes appear on the MARR website, which lists member residences and explains the standards they must meet.
-Choosing a listed, in-good-standing residence is the simplest way to protect your safety and your recovery plan.
+Ask the operator for their MARR certificate and renewal date, then confirm directly with MARR.
+Certified homes appear on the MARR website, which lists member residences and the standards they must meet.
+Choosing a listed residence in good standing is the simplest way to protect your safety and your recovery plan.

 When MARR Certification Matters Most

-Certification is critical during early recovery, after residential treatment, and for anyone returning to work or family life while building new habits.
+Certification matters most during early recovery, after residential treatment, and for anyone returning to work or family life while building new habits.
 Level III structure can stabilize sleep and routines, while Level II support lets you practice independence with guardrails.
-If you use MAT, confirm that the residence welcomes and supports your medication plan, as ENSO’s houses do.
+If you use medication-assisted treatment, confirm the residence welcomes and supports your medication plan, as Enso’s houses do.

 Learn More and Take the Next Step

-If you are comparing sober living in Maine, start with our guide on Sober Living Maine, our guide on MARR, and see what locations we serve.
-For specific questions about availability in Augusta or Sanford, contact our team.
-We will explain certification, house expectations, and how to match the right level of structure to your goals.
+If you’re comparing sober living in Maine, start with our guide to sober living in Maine and our overview of medication-assisted treatment.
+For specific questions about availability in Augusta or Sanford, get started with our team or call (207) 245-1800.
+We’ll explain certification, house expectations, and how to match the right level of structure to your goals.